FY2020 Annual Report

 Invited Talks at Conferences and Symposiums

-- Narita, A. Synthesis of Functional Polycyclic Aromatic Hydrocarbons and Graphene Nanoribbons in Solution and on Surface, Invited Seminar, Department of Advanced Materials Science, Graduate School of Frontier Sciences, Kashiwa Campus, The University of Tokyo, Kashiwa, Japan, February 25, 2020.
+- Narita, A. Synthesis and Applications of Functional Polycyclic Aromatic Hydrocarbons and Graphene Nanoribbons, Invited Seminar (online), Department of Applied Chemistry, The University of Tokyo, November 30, 2020.

 5. Intellectual Property Rights and Other Specific Achievements